Move from resistance to collaboration in renewable energy projects.

 A fair outcome

-Understand their rights, role, and power to shape local projects.
+Understand your rights, role, and power to shape local developments.

 Gain the confidence and tools to engage constructively with developers and authorities.

-Influence decisions that affect their future — from day one.
+Influence decisions that affect your future from day one.

 John

-Based on his own (and others’) community challenges as a developer, John created AstonECO in 2007 to support developers, regulators, and communities to deliver projects that align both with investment goals and local priorities through collaborative assessment and design.
-Within AstonECO is an engaged winning team to help deliver on the mission.
+Based on his own (and others’) community challenges as a developer, John created AstonECO in 2007 to help align developer, regulator, and community objectives through collaborative assessment and design.

-Together with his team, John has helped tens of clients, from junior companies to multi-million international corporations resolve local conflicts and sustainably build their social license through meaningful engagement.
+He and his team have guided tens of clients, from companies to multi-billion-euro international projects to resolve local conflicts and sustainably build their social license.

-He has also worked for many communities (in partnership with LEADERS), supporting them to create a vision and development plans and, in the process, creating cohesive teams and systems to keep all community members in the engagement loop, so that all who want to contribute, feel empowered to do so.
+He has also supported communities (in partnership with LEADERS), to create shared development visions and plans and, in the process, creating cohesive teams and systems to keep all community members in the engagement loop, so that all who want to contribute, feel empowered to do so.

 ELSA Blog

-The business case for collaborative renewable energy projects: understanding and addressing the community-related root cause for project failures
+The business case for collaborative renewable energy projects: understanding and addressing the community-related root cause for project failures; and how to deliver faster, fairer, better projects

 ELSA's Co-Design revolutionises renewable energy projects by enhancing community-developer relations, ensuring project acceptance through stakeholder collaboration and empathetic strategies.